QROWD/TR/README.md

 ## Exemplo of use

+The techniques used include time windows (static and sliding) and Fast Fourier Transformation (FFT) [1] to preprocess the data.
+In the ML level, classifiers like ANN, CART, k-NN, Random Forest and SVM [2] are used.
 The simplest way to generate and evaluate the models with the datasets available is call the function `evaluation` with the window type and size:

 ```r
 # induce and export the best model for window size as 450